Attention CWRU faculty, staff, and students!

 Do you love eating fresh, local food and wish our campus dining halls served more of it?
-Come out to the CWRU Farm and help us garden and harvest vegetables, herbs, and greens as we start season number 7!
+Come out to the University Farm and help us garden and harvest vegetables, herbs, and greens throughout the growing season.

 Before you join our force, let us answer some questions you may have...

 When can I volunteer?

 The CWRU Farm welcomes volunteers Monday - Friday from 8:00 a.m. to 4:00 p.m. beginning late March through November.

 How many hours do I need to commit?

 Come once or once per week!
 The CWRU Farm has no hourly requirement, but we do request that each volunteer visit be a minimum of 2 hours, please.

 How do I get there?
 Do I need a car?

 The CWRU Farm is located about 30 minutes east of main campus at 37125 Fairmount Blvd. in beautiful Hunting Valley, OH.
 Personal transportation allows for more flexibility, but campus groups of 8 or more people can also arrange to come out on the CWRU Farm's Shuttle Bus.
 Contact Farm office, at 216.368.0274 to check the shuttle bus schedule.

 As a volunteer, you'll be out-standing in your field as soon as you arrive.
 Tasks you'll assist with include but are not limited to: